 Leases generally last 10-15 years.
-Be sure to fully investigate all options before choosing how to finance the system.
-To understand the benefits and risks of each option, this Solar Consumer Protection Guide (PDF, 3.8 MB) has information on solar financing that is also applicable to storage starting on page 12.
+Be sure to look at all options before choosing how to finance the system.
+To understand the benefits and risks of each, check out the Solar Consumer Protection Guide (PDF, 3.8 MB).
+Starting on page 12, it has information on solar financing that is also applicable to storage.

 During an outage:

-Talk to a battery storage provider to learn more about your specific needs and options.
+Talk to a battery storage provider to learn more.

 On an everyday basis: